-- You’ll need to constantly buy batteries – a good solution would be buying something rechargeable
+- You’ll need to buy batteries continually – an ideal solution would be buying something rechargeable

-This electric razor is so compact that it will literally fit inside your pocket.
+This electric razor is so compact that it will fit inside your pocket.
 Braun created this variant with the frequent flyer in mind.
-Since there are no cords, you’ll once less thing to worry about.
+Since there are no cords, you have once less thing to worry about.

-Unlike a large electric shaver like a Braun Series 9 or a Panasonic Arc5 that’s a goliath when put side by side with this, you’ll be able to bring this anywhere you go.
-And all you’ll need to power this would be a couple of AA batteries which is readily available in most stores.
+Unlike a large electric shaver like a Braun Series 9 or a Panasonic Arc5, that’s a goliath when putting side by side with this, you’ll be able to bring this anywhere you go.
+And all you’ll need to power this would be a couple of AA batteries, which is readily available in most stores.

 So don’t expect this to cut as close as more expensive Braun variants.
 But it will do so decently enough that it will give you a close enough shave to make it through your business trip without looking too bad.

 One potential issue over the long term would be the foil itself.
 If you press hard enough, it will bend if you push hard enough.
-So overtime this part will degrade to a point that you’ll need to replace it.
-But since this shaver is so cheap that part will cost half the razor.
-You can just replace the whole thing without worrying about the cost.
+So over time, this part will degrade to the point that you’ll need to replace it.
+But since this shaver is so cheap, a replacement head will cost half the razor.
+You can just return the whole thing without worrying about the cost.

-Moo.review says that this shaver’s head pivots just a little bit but the movement is so little that it doesn’t really matter.
+Moo.review says that this shaver’s head pivots just a little bit, but the movement is so small that it doesn’t matter.

 Personally, I don’t think the pivoting head doesn’t even matter because the silver frame gets in the way.

 This electric shaver doesn’t come with a plug.
 Instead, you’ll use two AA batteries.
-If cost is an issue then try using a rechargeable battery such as enelope to cut costs.
+If cost is an issue, then try using a rechargeable battery such as Eneloop to cut costs.

 To protect the foil shaving head, Braun put a protective covering that protects it from damage.
 With the cap covering the foil, the razor will not turn on.

-Even though lots of men have left positive reviews about the M90, the single shaving head will struggle cleaning thick facial hair.
+Even though lots of men have left positive reviews about the M90, the single shaving head will struggle to clean thick facial hair.

 The flat and round surface of the foil will do a decent job on the cheek and lip area.
-But it will struggle on areas will lots of contour like the chin and area under the jaw line.
+But it will struggle with areas will lots of contour like the chin and area under the jawline.

-The motor isn’t as strong and does not have as much torque so it will not cut as close.
+The motor isn’t as reliable and does not have as much torque, so it will not cut as close.

 So ultimately, this shaver will perform best on men with thin facial hair growth on the mustache and chin area.

-If your facial hair grows fast and is thick, I suggest you stay away from this product as it will very uncomfortable to shave daily.
+If your facial hair grows fast and is thick, I suggest you stay away from this product as it will be uncomfortable to shave daily.

 With over a thousand reviews and counting, this shaver is one of the most popular travel razors in the market.
-Obviously the most popular feature of this product is its compact size.
+Apparently, the most popular feature of this product is its compact size.

 This electric razor is one of the smallest in the market.
-Smaller than the smallest full sized shaver.
-Another popular feature would be the swiveling cover that protects the foil from damage.
-They like that switch locks when the cover is right side up which makes this a great option when traveling.
+Smaller than the smallest full-sized shaver.
+Another favorite feature would be the swiveling cover that protects the foil from damage.
+They like that switch locks when the lid is right side up, which makes this a great option when traveling.

 Run time is excellent at 60 minutes from the AA batteries.
 In one review, Jim mentioned that he went 32 days without having to change the batteries.
 And that is shaving every day.
 But your mileage may vary because there are a lot of factors that come into play.

-Lastly this product is cheap.
-It’s cheaper than buying a 12 count Gillette refill.
+Lastly, this product is cheap.
+It’s less expensive than buying a 12 count Gillette refill.

-You can buy this electric shaver from Amazon for less than $25!
-And it is eligible for Amazon’s 2-day free shipping if you join Prime.
+You can buy this electric shaver from Amazon, and it is eligible for Amazon’s 2-day free shipping if you join Prime.
 Amazon also sells extended warranties if you want that extra peace of mind.

-I was hoping a lot more from this razor but it falls short when it comes to the most important feature – shaving!
+I was hoping a lot more from this razor, but it falls short when it comes to the most essential feature – shaving!